-Statement of Organizational Purpose
+Organizational Purpose

 Brief, plain language statement of what the organization does.
-Example: Acme develops pharmaceutical products used in cancer treatment.

-Ecklenberg is a real city on the east coast of the United States with a population of roughly one million people.
+Ecklenberg is a real city on the East Coast of the United States with a population of roughly of one million people.
 The name has been changed so this case example can be published.